 - Continue alternating sides for the desired amount of reps.

-- Keep your core engaged to prevent your hips from moving side to side as your move.
+- Keep your core engaged to prevent your hips from dropping side to side as your move.

 - Keep your shoulders relaxed and down away from your ears.